 Virgin Flying Club Miles

-Virgin's club is one of the more popular ones amongst travellers, and offers points to people on discounted economy tickets.
-Plus, building tier points here is based on how frequently you fly rather than how far, which is good news if you're a regular domestic flyer, but seldom get to go long-haul.
+Virgin's club is one of the more popular ones among travellers and offers points to people on discounted economy tickets.
+Building tier points here is based on how frequently you fly rather than how far, which is good news if you're a regular domestic flyer but seldom get to go long-haul.

-Progressing up to the top levels of membership still ain't easy though; no surprise given the outright glamour of Virgin's executive airport 'clubhouses' and top-level perks.
+Progressing up to the top levels of membership still isn't easy though, no surprise given the outright glamour of Virgin's executive airport 'clubhouses' and top-level perks.

 KLM/Air France Flying Blue Club